jbianquetti/chef-python-sst/README.md

 This cookbook uses librarian-chef and vagrant while development

-Submit librarian-chef install and then run vagrant up.
+Run  librarian-chef install and then run vagrant up.
 Also, you may need an ubuntu1204 vbox.